kktec/voting/README.md

 # voting
-An exploration of voting systems
+An exploration of voting systems for JDK8 for the Groovy language.

+The build system is Gradle.